azimux/ribt/README.md

  (````)
 ```

 ribt is a very basic backup utility written in Bourne shell.
+It is pronounced
+like the onomatopoeia of the sound a frog makes.

 It depends on a semi-recent version of rsync to do all the heavy lifting.
 It aims to have minimal dependencies and has been tested in bash dash and ash.